 An attractive component of the major is the diversity of faculty and coursework, which provide an interdisciplinary blend of perspectives (e.g. engineering-inspired design thinking, systems thinking) and methods (survey instruments, econometric inference) that are crucial for addressing real-world problems.
-Moreover, the core problem domains of the four departments organically integrate People, Planet and Profit (PPP) sustainability dimensions11 are aligned with existing programs (e.g. the Master of Management) as well as the emphasis on sustainability in the campus' mission statement.
+Moreover, the core problem domains of the four departments organically integrate People, Planet and Profit (PPP) sustainability dimensions12 are aligned

-6 Börner, K., et al. (2018).
+7 Börner, K., et al. (2018).
 Skill discrepancies between research, education, and jobs reveal the critical need to supply soft skills for the data economy.
 Proceedings of the National Academy of Sciences, 115(50), 12630-12637.

-7 Oliver, C. and McNeil, T. Data science education lacks a much-needed focus on ethics.
+8 Oliver, C. and McNeil, T. Data science education lacks a much-needed focus on ethics.
 The Conversation, 9/2021.

-8 In addition to [6] see also: Cappelli, P., 2012.
+9 In addition to [6] see also: Cappelli, P., 2012.
 Why good people can't get jobs: The skills gap and what companies can do about it.
 Wharton Digital Press; Jackman, J. A., et al. (2021).
 Addressing the digital skills gap for future education.
 Nature Human Behavior.
-9 Two lists of undergraduate data science programs, one complied in June 20199 and a recent US News 2021 ranking,9 indicate a variety of DSA programs ranging from certificates, to minors, degree concentrations, and standalone bachelor degrees.
+10 Two lists of undergraduate data science programs, one complied in June 201910 and a recent US News 2021 ranking,10 indicate a variety of DSA programs ranging from certificates, to minors, degree concentrations, and standalone bachelor degrees.
 The California Alliance for Data Science Education lists regional data science major offerings.

-10 For example, the University of Michigan launched two "Data Science" programs in 2016, thereby demonstrating the appeal for both deep and broad cross-disciplinary approaches to delivering DSA education at the undergraduate level.
+11 For example, the University of Michigan launched two "Data Science" programs in 2016, thereby demonstrating the appeal for both deep and broad cross-disciplinary approaches to delivering DSA education at the undergraduate level.
 Another example of a public university offering multiple data science pathways to appeal to different student backgrounds and needs, is Penn State University, which offers three Data Science bachelors programs, one in each of three schools.

-11 Savitz, A. (2013).
+12 Savitz, A. (2013).
 The triple bottom line: how today's best-run companies are achieving economic, social and environmental success-and how you can too.
 John Wiley & Sons.